snagaraj0/Hi-C/README.md

 To download SparkMap, make sure you have the appropriate permissions and then follow these instructions.

-First, download the HiC-Pipeline repository as a tarball and  then untar with the following commands.
+First, download the SparkMap repository as a tarball and  then untar with the following commands.

 ```
 wget https://github.com/snagaraj0/SparkMap/tarball/master